fabrizio-cannizzaro/gamestats/README.md

 1) lein run

-2) Open an browser at this url: http://localhost:8080
+2) Open a browser at this url: http://localhost:8080

   There is a web page with the "Player Top Ten" statistics, refreshed automatically.